 Recommended by Joanna from Andalucia in my Pocket

 Ronmiel is a lesser-known drink of Spain.
-It literally means ‘honey rum’ and it comes from the Canary Islands, the complete name being ronmiel de Canarias.
+It literally means ‘honey rum’ (ron is rum in Spanish and miel is honey in Spanish) and it comes from the Canary Islands, the complete name being ronmiel de Canarias.
 As you can imagine, Ronmiel is a sweet, amber colour drink.
 It is best served simple cold or on ice, but it can also be served with a twist of lime or a sprinkle of cinnamon.
 Some restaurants in the Canary Islands offer a ‘chupito’ on the house to finish the meal.
 That’s a small glass of honey rum and this practice made the drink very popular among the tourists there.

 I don’t particularly like liqueurs or sweet drinks but this honey rum won me instantly.
 It is not as strong as regular rum is and it leaves a pleasant after taste in your mouth.
 You can also use it to make a slightly different Mojito cocktail that you won’t need any extra sugar for.
 Unfortunately, it is pretty hard to find this drink elsewhere, even in Spain, so if you have the chance to taste it, don’t hesitate.